achrafelkhnissi/achrafelkhnissi/README.md

 ┌──┤ WHOAMI ├─────────▰▰▰
 │
+├─▣ Software Developer @ NTT DATA
-├─▣ Software Engineer Student at 1337 Khouribga
+├─▣ Student at 1337 Khouribga
 ├─▣ From Tetouan Morocco
 ├─▣ I love to dig deep into complex problems and attempt to find the simplest yet the most effecient solution.
 ├─▣ Interested in low-level Programming, CyberSecurity, DevOps, Netwroking, Cloud and AI.